Housing Publications, Reports, and Videos

 Affordable Housing

 Affordable housing: Rental or ownership housing costing no more than approximately 30% of a household’s gross monthly income before taxes.
 Affordable housing helps Alexandria families, workers, and seniors meet their housing needs without sacrificing other priorities, such as food, healthcare, childcare, and education.
 Affordable housing is also important to the city’s economic vitality and competitiveness.
 Businesses look for a diverse and stable local workforce when deciding to locate, retain, and expand their operations in the city.
-Learn more about the importance of and need for affordable housing in the City.

 Committed Affordable Units